How to configure a Google Merchant Center (GMC) feed for Google Shopping

 - Specifications: XML product data feed in the RSS 2.0 format

 Choosing and Transforming Attributes

-- Select the attributes that have content (not necessarily the name) that matches the content you want to output in the feed (1).
+- Select the attributes that have the content (not necessarily the name) that matches the content you want to output in the feed.

 Now that you have selected your attributes, you may need to transform them.
-To make any transformations, click the "Options" icon next to the attribute or add a new Computed Attribute.
+To make any transformations, click 'Add Attributes' and then '+ New computed attribute'.